tztokchad/xstable/README.md

 # XStable

-Stablecoin backed by stablecoins locked into Curve/Swerve DAO.
+Stablecoin backed by lp tokens locked into Curve/Swerve DAO.
 This allows for 3 layers of rewards (and maximum APRs) - Curve LP, DAO and XST (XStable Token) Farming.
 All while still being usable as a yield generating stablecoin.

 ## Working